 vCards are cross-platform and always work.
 Great way of getting a recipient to add your contact details into a vCard.

 I can’t tell you how many inflated titles I’ve seen when it comes to employees spinning their own signatures.
-If you must, use an email signature management solution that allows for users to only edit pre-approved items.
+If you must, use an email signature management solution that allows users to only edit pre-approved items.
 This also ensures the email signature format.

 This can happen if the signature is not properly coded and just generally looks unpolished.
 Ensure your email signature form is OK also when replying and forwarding emails.